AntoniXGaudi/Getting-and-Cleaning-Data-Course-Project/README.md

 run_analysis.R 5-step approach:

-0. Download the dataset if it does not already exist in the working directory
+Download the dataset if it does not already exist in the working directory

+1. Step

-1. Step: Merges the training and the test sets to create one data set
+Merges the training and the test sets to create one data set

 reads all input data sets and unites them in a dataframe called data.all